Education in Indonesia: Islamic schools

-There are three types of Islamic schools in Indonesia: pesantren, madrasah, and sekolah islam.
-Pesantren can be small with just a few teachers and students to quite large with dozens of teachers and hundreds of students.
+There are three types of Islamic schools in Indonesia: pesantren, madrasah, and sekolah Islam.
 Pesantren are led by hereditary kyais, who lead the school and have religious authority.
-Madrasah vary in their ideological foundations and vary in the provision of secular and religious content.
+Madrasah vary in their ideological foundations and in the provision of secular and religious content.
 Sekolah Islam use the Ministry of Education and Culture's secular curriculum and add their own Islamic curricula.

-The secular and nationalist emphasis in public schools has been resisted by some of the Muslim majority.
-A distinct and vocal minority of these Muslims prefer to place their children in a pesantren (Islamic boarding school) or Islamic school.
+Some Muslims have resisted the secular and nationalist emphasis in public schools and placed their children in pesantren.
 Usually found in rural areas and directed by a Muslim scholar, pesantren are attended by young people seeking a detailed understanding of the Quran, the Arabic language, sharia, and Muslim traditions and history, as well as more modern subjects such as English, mathematics, and geography.
-Students can enter and leave the pesantren any time of the year, and the studies are not organized as a progression of courses leading to graduation.
+Students can enter and leave pesantren at any time of the year, and the studies are not organised as a progression of courses leading to graduation.
+Those who opt for a pesantren education can complete a state test to obtain a sixth-grade equivalency certificate.

-Although the chief aim of pesantren is to produce good Muslims, they do not share a single stance toward Islam or a position on secularism.
+Pesantren are not unified in their positions on Islam or secularism.
 Some pesantren emphasise the autonomy of modern students to think for themselves and to interpret scripture and modern knowledge in a way that is consistent with the teachings of Islam.
 Others are more traditional and stress the importance of following the wisdom of elders, including their teachings on science, religion, and family life.
-Although the terrorist bombings in Kuta, Bali in 2002 raised suspicions about whether pesantren promote extremist views, the majority of these schools in Indonesia are theologically moderate, reflecting the views of the Indonesian population as a whole.
-For those who opt for a pesantren education, a sixth-grade equivalency certificate is available after successful completion of a state test.
+Although the terrorist bombings in Kuta, Bali, in 2002 raised suspicions about whether pesantren promote extremist views, the majority of these schools present themselves as theologically moderate and reflective of the views of the general Indonesian population.

-For students to adapt to life in the modern nation-state, the Muslim-dominated Department of Religion (now the Ministry of Religious Affairs) advocated in the 1970s for the spread of a newer variety of Muslim school: the madrassa.
-This type of school integrates religious subjects from the pesantren with secular subjects from the Western-style public-education system.
-Although the public generally believes that Islamic schools offer lower-quality education, among Islamic schools a madrassa is ranked lower than a pesantren.
+For students to adapt to life in the modern nation-state, the Muslim-dominated Department of Religion (now the Ministry of Religious Affairs) advocated in the 1970s the spread of a newer variety of Muslim school: the madrasah.
+This type of school integrates religious subjects from pesantren with secular subjects from the Western-style public education system.
+Although the public generally believes that Islamic schools offer lower-quality education, among Islamic schools a madrasah is ranked lower than a pesantren.

-Raudhatul Athfal (RA) is the Islamic pre-schooling equivalent of TK, Madrasah Ibtidaiyah (MI) is the Islamic schooling equivalent of SD, Madrasah Tsanawiyah (MTs) is the Islamic schooling equivalent of SMP.
-Madrasah Aliyah (MA) is the Islamic schooling equivalent of SMA while Madrasah Aliyah Kejuruan (MAK) is the equivalent of SMK.
+Raudhatul Athfal (RA) is the Islamic pre-school equivalent of TK, Madrasah Ibtidaiyah (MI) is the Islamic schooling equivalent of SD, and Madrasah Tsanawiyah (MTs) is the Islamic schooling equivalent of SMP.
+Madrasah Aliyah (MA) is the Islamic schooling equivalent of SMA, while Madrasah Aliyah Kejuruan (MAK) is the equivalent of SMK.